How can I tell if a house has insulation?

 Walls are the least likely location to find insulation in an old house, and also the most difficult for retrofitting insulation if there is none.
 Unless you are planning on removing and replacing all the wallboard on the exterior walls as part of a remodeling, a hole has to be drilled in each in stud cavity above and below any firestops before insulation is blown or foamed into the cavity, Finally, each wall opening must be repaired.
 It’s a lot of work.

-- WINDOWS - The insulating value of double-pane windows and sliding glass doors is typically between R-2 and R-4; not a lot, but every bit helps.
+4) WINDOWS - The insulating value of double-pane windows and sliding glass doors is typically between R-2 and R-4; not a lot, but every bit helps.
 To verify that windows are double-pane, hold a flashlight up against the glass at a 45º angle.
 The beam of light will illuminate each pane.
+Go to our blog post What do those numbers on the manufacturer's stickers in new windows mean? for an explanation of the different energy efficiency ratings for new windows.

 R-RATING - The ability of a material to resist the passage of heat through it is measured by its R-value.
 The higher the number, the better the insulating ability.
 Fiberglass batts in a 4-inch stud wall are R-11, and R-19 in a 6-inch stud wall cavity.
 Both fiberglass and cellulose insulation are rated at about R-3.5 per inch thickness.
 Here’s a chart for estimating the R-values of various materials, based on their thickness.